 Kdo žere psy? / Who eats dogs? – Allstar Refjúdží Band

-Two years ago, in a cooperation with the ERSTE Foundation, the Archa Theatre in Prague has launched a project Where is My Home, that deals with the topics of xenophobia and migration through a combination of music and theatre.
-In collaboration with refugees, host communities, students, actors and musicians, a series of new theater pieces, musical works, performances and workshops is being created.
-The participating artists came from different countries and lived in the Czech Republic.
-The core group of them formes the well-known All Star Refjúdži Band.
+Two years ago, in cooperation with ERSTE Foundation, the Archa Theatre in Prague launched the project Where is My Home, which deals with the topics of xenophobia and migration through a combination of music and theatre.
+In collaboration with refugees, host communities, students, actors and musicians, a series of new theatre pieces, musical works, performances and workshops is being created.
+The participating artists come from different countries and live in the Czech Republic.
+The core group forms the well-known Allstar Refjúdži Band.

 The new album, Kdo žere psy? / Who eats dogs?, which is released three years after the band’s successful debut SPAS!, features several new band members, such as Lukáš Mičko (guitar) and Kryštof Verner (trumpet).
 The song Children’s Dreams features three twelve-year-old Roma boys from Ústí nad Labem – Marek Baláž, Patrik Gorol and Milan Makula – who rap their own poetry.
 Other special guests on the album include Ondřej Smeykal (didgeridoo), Jaryn Janek (contrabass) and Tiny Beat (beatbox).